oshaughnessy/sierramountainll/_pages/softball-alt.md

 {: .softball}

 **Ages** | 9-10
-**Ball** | 12" standard
+**Ball** | 11" standard softball
 **Pitch Distance** | 35'
 **Base Distance**  | 60'

-10U is our transition division, where girls learn to play more strictly by the rules of softball.
+10U is our transition division, where girls begin to play strictly by the rules of softball.
 It's a full player-pitch division, so the players themselves will be throwing all pitches against batters.